 - Insulin resistance, a common cause of diabetes, can reduce citrate and increase calcium in urine – both risk factors for kidney stones.10

-- A higher body mass index (BMI), as in the case of obese individuals, has been linked to greater oxalate excretion – another risk factor for stones.
+- A higher body mass index (BMI), as in the case of obese individuals, has been linked to greater oxalate excretion – another

 So, weight loss driven by a healthy diet not dependent on animal protein and effective management of diabetes may be able to better prevent kidney stones.